 - x5090.
 Student (full-time); attending classes, school if full-time student.
 Note: Secondary activities are not coded if they describe in-class activities (e.g., reading, writing on the board, etc.).
 Class breaks, naps for young children, and recess are also included in 5090.
 The exception is lunch break or breakfast at school, coded 4490.
 Includes home schooling-no travel time unless reported. - x5091.
 Daycare, nursery school for children not in school. - x5092.
 School field trip that is a part of regular school hours. - x5093.
 School field trip that is not a part of regular school hours. - 5190.
 Other classes, courses, lectures-not specified if academic or professional; R not a full-time student or NA whether a student. - 5191.
 Other ACADEMIC classes, courses, lectures; R not a full-time student or NA whether a student. - 5192.
 Being tutored. - 5193.
 Other PROFESSIONAL classes, courses, lectures. - 5200.
-On-line classes-all devices. - 5390.
-Computer related travel, nec. (not elsewhere codable). - 5490.
-General category for homework/studying-specific activity NA. - 5491.
-Homework, non-computer related.
-Note: Homework using computer, code as 5040. - 5492.
+On-line classes. - 5390.
+Computer related travel, nec.
+(Not elsewhere codable). - 5490.
+General category for homework/studying-specific activity NA. - 5492.
 Studying, research, reading, related to classes of profession, except for current job (code 0790). - 5493.
 "Went to library" - 5494.
 Reviewing homework with parent/caregiver. - 5680.
 Daycare/nursery before or after school only.
 All secondary activities should be coded when this is a primary activity.
 General daycare at school is included.
 The child is being watched until Mom or Dad pick him up or he is transported home. - 5690.
-Other education; "watched a slide program". - x5691.
-Military training/National Guard/ROTC - 5960.
-Note- this is a new travel code- travel to and from a location for the non-academic use of a computer or mobile electronic device, eg. "Going to a friend's house to play video games".
-Note-this is the only XX60 travel code, all other travel codes are XX90. - 5990.
+Other education; "watched a slide program".
+Includes Drivers Education - x5691.
+Military training/National Guard/ROTC x=these get padded out of Columns E, H, and I. You do not have to fill out those columns for those codes.

+- 5960.
+Note- this is a new travel code- travel to and from a location for the non-academic use of a computer or mobile electronic device, e.g. "Going to a friend's house to play video games". - 5970.
+Travel directly from home to school, including waiting. - 5980.
+Travel directly from school to home, including waiting for parent/"ride"/bus. - 5990.
 Other school/education related travel (not 5970, 5980); travel related to education coded above; waiting for related travel; travel to school not originating from home.